About Shrimp, Spinach, and Tomato Pasta

 - Add raw shrimp to skillet and cook the first side of the shrimp for 1 minute.
 While shrimp cooks, sprinkle top of raw shrimp with 1/4 cup parmesan cheese and 1/4 tsp salt.
 Flip shrimp and cook for another minute until shrimp is pink and cooked through.
 Repeat step of sprinkling remaining parmesan cheese and salt on top of the shrimp.

 - Reduce heat to medium.
 Add spinach, chopped tomatoes, crushed red pepper flakes, and remaining 2 teaspoons of garlic.
 Thoroughly stir ingredients and let cook for 5 minutes.
 Remove skillet from heat, cover, and set aside while preparing the pasta.

-- Return shrimp & veggie skillet to heating unit and warm over medium heat.
+Return shrimp & veggie skillet to heating unit and warm over medium heat.
 Add pasta, lemon juice, and remaining 2 tbsp of butter.
-Add more salt and crushed red pepper if desired.
-Stir ingredients and allow to cook until butter has melted and ingredients are hot enough to serve, about 5-8 minutes.
+Add more salt and crushed red pepper, if desired to taste.
+Stir ingredients and allow to cook until butter has melted and ingredients are heated through, about 5-8 minutes.